lucasburlingham/Cleanup-for-macOS-X/README.md

 Cleanup for macOS X Devices.
 Is your macOS X device slow?
-Use this app to run a simple command to clear the RAM and the Disk Cashe on your device.
+Use this app to run a simple command to clear the RAM and the Disk Cache on your device.
 It requires an Administrator password.
+(NOTE: THIS IS HARD ON SYSTEM RESOURCES.
+USE WITH CAUTION AND BE PATIENT - PLEASE.)

 <h2>How it works:</h2>
 <ul>